 5. Remove the Old Air Filter and Replace It

 Before removing your existing air filter, take note of how it is situated so you can install the new air filter in the same way.
 Most air filters will have arrows that indicate which side goes in first.
-Now, remove your old air filter and replace it with a clean air filter making sure the airflow arrows are pointed towards the interior of the HVAC unit.
+Now, remove your old air filter and replace it with a clean air filter making sure the airflow arrows are pointed towards the interior of the heating & air conditioning unit.

-6. Replace the Grille or Cover and Turn HVAC System On
+6. Replace the Grille or Cover and Turn Heating & Air Conditioning System On

 Now that you have your new air filter in place, you can replace the grille or cover (making sure it’s securely in place).
 Then head over to your thermostat or the breaker box and turn your heating system on, now you’re ready to rock!